Are you wondering how to begin as a writer and finally develop a daily writing habit?

 - Analyze the way you consume information, your daily habits, and your communication style, and you’ll be able to determine what style of writing will probably be a good choice for a person like you.

-- If you want to be a blogger, choose a blogging platform, a suitable domain name and start publishing fresh content as often as possible.
+- If you want to be a blogger, choose a blogging platform, or a suitable domain name and start publishing fresh content as often as possible.

 - If you want to be a technical writer, then consider taking a writing course or pursuing a degree in English or communications with an emphasis on technical writing.